 Over the next three years, membership grew to include several thousand individuals and affiliate organizations comprised of a diverse group of individuals — hunters, anglers, bird watchers, hikers, gardeners, and other outdoor enthusiasts with varied interests, but united by their concern and compassion for wildlife and natural resources.
 TWF also won the full support of the governor-elect and saw its model fish and game legislation passed in both the state House and Senate with overwhelming majorities.

 Leadership on key policy issues has been a hallmark of TWF throughout its history, as well as the preservation of important existing legislation.
 Since 1946, TWF has worked to ensure the wise and responsible use of the state’s natural resources and has found success by rallying political support among members and affiliates while working to find common ground with opponents.
 TWF has championed many successful efforts in conservation and wildlife management by maintaining high visibility on Capitol Hill, constantly monitoring proposed legislation, employing researched-based facts and serving as the voice of reason.

 As a result, TWF has been instrumental in issues regarding air pollution, water pollution, endangered species protection, forest management, resource management and other legislation that impacts Tennesseans’ opportunity to enjoy the great outdoors.
 This has earned the organization a seat on several state boards and advisory panels.

 Today, TWF is the collective voice of the diverse men and women working to ensure Tennessee’s great wildlife and natural resources will be enjoyed for generations to come.

-NEW!
 Read about the role first Executive Director of the Tennessee Conservation League Tony Campbell played in the conservation movement of the 1970s and ’80s in the Winter 2014 issue of Tennessee Out-Of-Doors magazine.
 Click HERE!